Covington Catholic stays No. 1 in Litratings

 The Covington Catholic High School boys basketball team kept the No. 1 spot in The Courier-Journal’s Litkenhous Ratings released Monday.

-The Colonels are 17-4 and will carry a five-game winning streak into Monday’s home game against No. 13 Campbell County (18-1).
+The Colonels are 19-4 and will carry a seven-game winning streak into Monday’s 7:30 p.m. game at Highlands.

 The Litratings are a computerized ranking of every team in the state based on strength of schedule, margin of victory and other factors.
 Games against out-of-state opponents are not factored.